giridharanm-in/LearnWin_tech_project/README.md

-# 🎓 Besant Technologies – Student Portal
+# 🎓 LearnWin Tech Academy – Student Portal

 A fully functional **Flask + MySQL** web application for Besant Technologies, an IT training institute in Chennai.
 Students can register for free courses and mark attendance — no login or OTP required.